revilowaldow/BITC/Sessions/2025/11 16 - Session 55.md

 ![[Pasted image 20251116185428.png]]

-Caenis turns invisible, but animates a statue to lift up the assassin
+Caenis turns invisible, but animates a statue to lift up the assassin 200ft

-Aru and Thodunn run for it
+Aru and Thodunn run for it, and bump into cobalt comanda